Statistical Analysis of Networks and Systems

 AC

-The course covers some basic techniques used in the statistical analysis of networks and systems.
+The course covers basic techniques used in the statistical analysis of networks and systems.
 It first reviews and extends basic concepts on probability, information theory, and linear algebra.
 Then it presents basic estimation techniques.
-Finally, it covers the basic approaches of Machine Learning for regression and classification.
+It covers the basic approaches of Machine Learning for regression and classification.
+Finally presents linear methods for dimensionality reduction.

 Teachers